romzorus/karnaboo/README.md

 *** Server side ***
 - [ ] add autocompletion
 - [ ] function to create own database from scratch in a working ArangoDB instance
-- [ ] function to check database consistency and coherence
+- [ ] function to check database consistency
 - [ ] fill "os" nodes with the actual repositories -> hardcoded list ? files available online through gitlab ?
 - [ ] handling configuration file : present at the root directory of the program or path specified as a command line argument
 - [ ] improve error handling and stability by getting rid of all "unwrap" and "expect" methods